Sick Puppies: Early career (1997–1999)

 The band was formed by singer/lead guitarist Shimon Moore and bassist Emma Anzai in the music room of Mosman High School in 1997, when they double-booked the room and bickered over who would get to practice.
 They soon bonded over their love of Silverchair.
 Initially with Shimon on drums and Emma on guitars, the duo would frequently meet up to play Green Day, Rage Against the Machine, and Silverchair songs, and eventually felt compelled to write their own material.
 When Chris Mileski joined the band to play drums, Emma switched to bass and Shimon to guitar and vocals, and they became Sick Puppies.

 There are two stories as to how the band name originated.
 The official version is that Shimon Moore thought of the name himself when the band members were brainstorming, and then came home a few days later to find his father Phil reading the book Sick Puppy by Carl Hiaasen.
 The alternate version is that a neighbour's dog entered the garage during a rehearsal and vomited on their equipment.
 An early fan made the comment, "That's one sick puppy", and the name stuck.
+This was revealed to be untrue as Shimon was sick of interviewers asking the same question.

 Emma Anzai took up a job as a telemarketer and Shimon took a job holding a sandwich board in the Pitt Street Mall in Sydney.
 Through their own financing and with help from Shimon's father (a musician and producer), the band released their debut EP Dog's Breakfast.